FAQ – Climbing Kilimanjaro

 Who will be my guide?

 All groups and individual travellers will be provided with an English speaking Tanzanian guide.
 Some of the guides also speak Spanish or German.
-They are trained and experienced in leading trips and knowledgeable about the fauna, flora and many more aspects of their country.
-Often they become life long friends with the travellers.
+They are trained and experienced in leading trips and knowledgeable about the fauna, flora, and many more aspects of their country.
+Often they become lifelong friends with travelers.
 Interactions with staff are often the highlight of people’s trips.
-It is a great way to get to know the real life of Tanzania.
+It is a great way to get to know the real-life of Tanzania.

 Will I be able to speak to people in English in Tanzania?

 The official and spoken languages of the country are Swahili and English.
 Many people have English as their second language as they were taught this at school.
 All Tanzanian working in the tourism field can communicate in English.

 In the countryside, or when communicating with children, local women, or individuals of lower school education, it might, however, be difficult to speak in English.

 It is appreciated by locals if travelers can speak some words in Swahili.
 A few words are surprisingly easy to master.
 It is a good idea to spend a few dollars to purchase a Swahili phrasebook.